Looking for a list of Clive Cussler books in order? We’re here to help.

 Dirk Pitt Books in Order of Publication

-Dirk Pitt series is the first in a long list of Clive Cussler Books in Order.
-It centers on Dirk Pitt as an undercover agent.
+The Dirk Pitt series is the first in a long list of the Clive Cussler books in order.
+It centers on Dirk Pitt as he investigates maritime mysteries and worldwide conundrums.

-Beginning with Black Wind, the series was co-written with Clive Cussler’s son, Dirk Cussler.
-Clive Cussler named his iconic main character after his son.
+However, beginning with Black Wind, Clive Cussler’s son, Dirk Cussler, began writing the series with him.
+Clive Cussler even named his iconic main character after his son.
 Following Clive Cussler’s death in 2020, Dirk Cussler took over authoring future books.

 - The Mediterranean Caper (1973)